Mining Company Cuts Costs by 80% with Remote Monitoring Solutions

-The following Case Study is by Pacific Data Systems, a leader in smart monitoring and control systems and ORBCOMM solution provider based in Brisbane, Australia.
+The following Case Study is by Pacific Data Systems, a leader in remote monitoring solutions based in Brisbane, Australia.
 Download the full Case Study here.

 ConsultCorp* is a global group which provides practical solutions for companies involved in mining, infrastructure, energy, urban growth and natural resources.
 In this case, its client was a major mining company.